matheusmiguelsa/ExempleAPI/README.md

 - To POST in this API you might login and fill the form in http://localhost:8000/
 - It is impossible to DELETE what was posted.
 - You can also PATCH in what was posted by filling in the form in the endpoint http://localhost:8000/api/clients/
+- To run this code in your machine you might use Python 3.8+, and Django 4.0+ (if you change the defaut version of this repository)

 How to run this